Chi-Iroh/epitech-glados/ASM-Doc.md

 This flag is either true or false, and is unset when the VM starts until the first time it is set.
 Even if BF is used by conditional branching instructions, its raw value is not exposed to any other instructions and thus it cannot be read/set by unrelated instructions.

+# Bytecode

+Each of the following instructions will be translated into bytecode, which will be interpreted by the VM.
+It means that each assembly instruction has a readable name (say "push"), but will be converted into a binary value (say 0x8).
+This binary value is called the opcode and will help the VM to identify which instruction it is reading.
+Last, this binary value will be encoded on 4 bits.
+If the VM reads an unused opcode, it will throw a runtime error.

+## Addressing mode

+You'll see that some instructions can be called with different argument types (for instance, ret does).
+To let the VM know which types of arguments it must be reading, we'll add another binary value of 4 bits called the addressing mode.
+Imagine any instruction which may be called either with a register or an immediate value, an addressing mode of 0b0000 may be used to indicate a register, whereas an addressing mode of 0b0001 may be to designate an immediate value.

+Any instruction with only one combination of arguments still has an addressing mode.
+If the VM reads an unused addressing mode, it will throw a runtime error.

+Thus, if the VM read the byte 0x41, it means that it must be execute the instruction corresponding to the opcode 0x04 and the addressing mode 0x01.

 # Instructions

 | Instructions family      | Instructions list      |